DeptSaludPR/Biomatch/README.md

 ## CLI Installation

-To build the project you need the .NET 7 SDK.
-You can download it from [here](https://dotnet.microsoft.com/download/dotnet/7.0).
+To build the project you need the .NET 8 SDK.
+You can download it from [here](https://dotnet.microsoft.com/download/dotnet/8.0).

 Build the cli tool utilizing the following command:
 ```zsh
 dotnet publish -c Release src/Biomatch.CLI
 ```

-This will create a "**matching**" executable file for Linux-x64 systems.
+This will create a "**matching**" executable file for your current architecture.
 To build for other architectures, pass the -r parameter as the following example:
 ```zsh
 dotnet publish -c Release -r linux-x64 src/Biomatch.CLI -o biomatch
 ```